treblenalto/MLOpsCurriculum/README.md

 # MLOps Curriculum

-I'm an engineer at Corca :whale:!
+I'm an engineer at Corca!

 ---